wrighting/serverless-swagger-angular-oauth/README.md

 sls deploy -v

-You will now be able to add the db_host value in your config.dev.json as it will have been created and you can get the hostname from RDS

 If you have trouble creating your stack then it's worth checking the [Cloud Formation Console](https://eu-west-2.console.aws.amazon.com/cloudformation/home)

 e.g. I've run into the limit of 5 VPC per region